 It is well established that optimal development and learning during the early years is most likely to occur when children establish positive, caring relationships with their teachers and classmates, when they receive carefully planned adult guidance and support from knowledgeable and experienced educators, and when they have many opportunities to explore interesting environments with many things to do and learn.
 We promise to provide all of these things for your child so that the early childhood years create the best beginning for a lifetime of learning!

-Each class has a lead teacher and assistant teacher, and class sizes are capped at 15 students in PK, 18 students in K1, and 22 students in K2 and Grade 1.
+Each class has a lead teacher and assistant teacher, and class sizes are capped at 15 students in PK and 18 students in K1.
 Each grade has a Team Lead to ensure coherent and coordinated curriculum planning across the grade and within the division, and our teachers and assistant teachers enrich their individual classes with their own unique teaching styles, backgrounds, and interests.
 Classrooms are bright and inviting spaces with rotating displays of educational materials, designed with learning centers supporting curricular projects.

 The Early Years School educates using a project approach grounded in research, the teachers’ expertise, and the children’s interests.
 Evidence shows that project-based learning contributes to children’s long and short-term cognitive, social, emotional, and physical development.
 The project approach moves children towards deeper understanding of and insight into a variety of important and enriching concepts and subject areas.
 Projects tap into the larger EYS curriculum by strengthening skills and attitudes towards learning.
 Children ask their own questions, conduct their own investigations, and make decisions about their activities.
 The goal is to move them towards independence, maximizing their capacity to learn throughout their many cycles of development.